JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

   }
   ```

-  > The casting to `objcnames.protocols.ForwardDeclaredProtocolProtocol` is only allowed from the corresponding real class.
+  > You can only cast to `objcnames.protocols.ForwardDeclaredProtocolProtocol` from the corresponding real class.
   > Otherwise, you'll get an error.
   >
   {style="note"}